 Where do we find dietary fibre?

 Fruit and vegetables, oats, legumes, bran and wheat products in their wholegrain form – not highly refined – plus nuts and seeds.
 Eat the skin of washed fruit and vegetables as the skin is a rich source of fibre.
-Replace white highly processed foods like white bread and rice for wholegrain bread and brown rice to increase fibre intake (Dietary Intake 2015).
+Replace white highly processed foods like white bread and rice for hemp flour or hemp protein, wholegrain bread and brown rice to increase fibre intake (Dietary Intake 2015).

 Take home message: